nebaughman/low-cal/README.md

 This project is hosted on [GitHub](https://github.com/), using GitHub Pages to host the demo site.

-> Commentary:
->
-> I chose to include the static demo site under `/docs` directory.
+> Note: I chose to include the static demo site under `/docs` directory.
 So, part of the release process is to build the new distribution and put it under `/docs` before merging to master.

->
-> Strictly following git-flow, this would imply that the demo site cannot be updated without producing a new release, since only release merges touch `master`.
+## Roadmap

+- Upgrade to Vite + Vue3 + TypeScript
+- Build this as a library for npm

 ## License